wbcsd/data-exchange-protocol/decisions/log/0028-provide-clarity-on-characterization-factors.md

   - for the Fifth Assessment Report of the IPCC

 However, some PCFs might be calculated with inputs that use both AR5 and AR6 as these can come from different sources (i.e., different actors in the supply chain).
-Since the IPCC will keep publishing reports, this problem tends to get worse in the future.
+Since the IPCC will keep publishing reports (at an expected cadence of at least 5 years between reports), this problem tends to get worse in the future.

 In the context of the Methodology Working Group, PACT members have expressed a very strong preference for having the possibility of including more than one characterization factor per PCF.